open-telemetry/opentelemetry-java-instrumentation/docs/logging.md

     }
 }

-This example sets up both console and file handlers, each with different log levels.
-You can customize the file name, log levels, and other settings based on your requirements.
+This example sets up both console and file handlers, each with different log levels then You can customize the file name, log levels, and other settings based on your requirements.